jmoncayo-pursuit/javascript-warmup/deploy.md

-# Deploying JSlingo
+# Deploying JavaScript Warmup

 ## GitHub Pages Deployment

-JSlingo is designed to be deployed on GitHub Pages.
+JavaScript Warmup is designed to be deployed on GitHub Pages.
 Here's how to set it up:

 ### Automatic Deployment (Recommended)